Billy Graham, Nixon and anti-Semitism: The bombshell tapes that tarnished the faith leader's reputation

 Graham's closest presidential relationship was with Richard Nixon, who offered him any government job he wanted - including ambassador to Israel

-U.S. evangelist Billy Graham, who counseled presidents and preached to millions across the world from his native North Carolina to communist North Korea during his 70 years in the pulpit, died on Wednesday at the age of 99, a spokesman said.
+U.S. evangelist Billy Graham, who counseled presidents and preached to millions across the world from his native North Carolina to communist North Korea during his 70 years in the pulpit, died two weeks ago at the age of 99 and became the 4th civilian to lie in honor in the U.S. Capitol this past Wednesday.

-Graham died at 8 a.m.
-EST (1300 GMT) at his home in Montreat, North Carolina, according to Jeremy Blume, a spokesman for the Billy Graham Evangelistic Association.
+Graham died at his home in Montreat, North Carolina, according to Jeremy Blume, a spokesman for the Billy Graham Evangelistic Association.

 According to his ministry, he preached Christianity to more people than anyone else in history, reaching hundreds of millions of people either in person or via TV and satellite links.